curiosag/picoservice/README.md

 # picoservice
-An execution model for some functional language constructs based on message passing with [actors](https://en.wikipedia.org/wiki/Actor_model).
+An execution model for some functional language constructs based on asynchronous buffered message passing (along the lines of the [actor](https://en.wikipedia.org/wiki/Actor_model) model).

-- One inherently parallel model of computation for local and distributed algorithms
+- A single inherently parallel model of computation for local and distributed algorithms
-- Persistent, recoverable execution state.
+- Persistent, recoverable execution state using event logging
+- to be embedded in a host language, avoiding new language constructs

 ## ingredients